swyxio/brain/2022 - Archive/Talk - End of Localhost Infobip Shift.md

 	- edge compute as the last mile?
 	- language server protocol shows you can have client diversity
 		- environment branching protocol???
+- warnings
+	-
+	- new privacy and security concerns
 - Closing arguments
 	- not selling you anything
 	- git -> branches are throwaway